 MPDUs.
 The fragmentation and defragmentation mechanisms allow for fragment retransmission.

+Dynamic fragmentation allows A-MSDUs to be fragmented.
+An HE STA may use dynamic fragmentation as defined in 26.3.2 (Dynamic fragmentation) if the conditions in 26.3.2.1 (General) are met.
+Transmission and retransmission of A-MSDU fragments shall follow the procedures defined in this subclause except where superseded by the subclauses of 26.3.

 The length of each fragment shall be an equal number of octets for all fragments except the last, which may be smaller.
 The length of each fragment shall be an even number of octets, except for the last fragment of an MSDU or MMPDU, which may be either an even or an odd number of octets.
 The length of a fragment shall never be larger than dot11FragmentationThreshold unless security encapsulation is invoked for the MPDU.
 If security encapsulation is active for the MPDU, then the MPDU shall be expanded by the encapsulation overhead and this may result in a fragment larger than dot11FragmentationThreshold.

 …

 If a fragment requires retransmission, its frame body content and length shall remain fixed for the lifetime of the MSDU or MMPDU at that STA.
 Each fragment contains a Sequence Control field, which comprises a sequence number and fragment number.
-When a STA is transmitting a fragmented MSDU or MMPDU, the sequence number shall remain the same for all fragments of that MSDU or MMPDU.
+When a STA is transmitting a fragmented MSDU or MMPDU or dynamically fragmented A-MSDU, the sequence number shall remain the same for all fragments of that MSDU, A-MSDU, or MMPDU.
 The fragments shall be sent in order of lowest fragment number to highest fragment number, where the fragment number value starts at 0, and increases by 1 for each successive fragment.
-The Frame Control field also contains a bit, the More Fragments bit, that is equal to 0 to indicate the last fragment of the MSDU or MMPDU (or that the MSDU or MMPDU was not fragmented, if the Fragment Number subfield is also equal to 0).
+The Frame Control field also contains a bit, the More Fragments bit, that is equal to 0 to indicate the last fragment of the MSDU, A-MSDU, or MMPDU (or that the MSDU, A-MSDU or MMPDU was not fragmented, if the Fragment Number subfield is also equal to 0).

 The source STA shall maintain a transmit MSDU/MMPDU timer for each MSDU/MMPDU being transmitted.
 The attribute dot11MaxTransmitMSDULifetime specifies the maximum amount of time allowed to transmit an MSDU/MMPDU.
 The timer starts on the initial attempt to transmit the MSDU/MMPDU, or first fragment of the MSDU/MMPDU if the MSDU/MMPDU is fragmented.
 If the timer exceeds dot11MaxTransmitMSDULifetime, then any remaining fragments are discarded by the source STA and no attempt is made to complete transmission of the MSDU/MMPDU.